23 Summer Life Hacks You’ll Wish You Knew Sooner

 Foil cleans the grill

 While the coals are still red-hot, lay a sheet of aluminum foil over the grates and close the grill’s lid.
 The next time you grill, crumple up the foil and use it to scrub off the burned residue before you start cooking.
-Check out 8 ways to avoid food poisoning and keep your food safe this summer.
+Also note these 8 ways to avoid food poisoning and keep your food safe this summer.

 Foil also catches ice cream cone drips